I was 19 years old, in film school at NYU – Tisch, when I was called to serve birthing people and their families.

 In 2004, I attended Connie Sultana’s birth doula workshop through the organization DONA.
-During my first years as a doula in NYC I volunteered at Bellevue Hospital’s doula program, helping underserved women — many recent immigrants, uninsured and non-English speaking people achieve human-centered, and family-honoring births.
+During my first years as a doula in NYC, I volunteered with Bellevue Hospital’s doula program, helping recently immigrated, uninsured and non-English speaking people achieve human-centered, and family-honoring births.

-After returning to NYU for nursing school, I became a Labor & Delivery Nurse, a role I’ve cherished – and fought to sustain – for nearly fifteen years.
-As an L&D nurse, I’ve worked all over the country, and world.
-In my search for understanding I traveled to Guatemala for six months through the organization Midwives for Midwives.
+In 2007, I got my first job as a Labor & Delivery Nurse, a role I’ve cherished – and fought to sustain – for nearly fifteen years.
+As an L&D nurse, I’ve worked in hospitals all over the country.
+In 2009, I was blessed to travel to Guatemala for six months through the organization Midwives for Midwives.
 There I lived, learned and worked with Indigenous midwives, including my mentor Odilia Raxjal, serving their rural highland communities.

-I have served birthing women as a inpatient obstetrical nurse in Los Angeles, San Diego, Dallas, Omaha, California’s Central Valley and the Navajo Indian Reservation.
+I’ve served birthing and postpartum people as a high-risk OB nurse in Los Angeles, San Diego, Dallas, Omaha, California’s Central Valley and the Navajo Nation.
 Each setting taught me new lessons.
 Every single person-baby-family I’ve served has opened my heart and changed my life.
 That’s why I’ll keep reminding you that #yournurselovesyou.
 Love is the foundation of my care.